Ask a will, trust or estate question, get an answer ASAP!

 • Year: means a calendar year, unless otherwise expressed; "year" alone means "year of our Lord".
 See Wisconsin Statutes 990.01

-1. The claim is a claim based on tort, on a marital property agreement that is subject to the time limitations under s.
-766.58 (13) (b) or (c), on Wisconsin income, franchise, sales, withholding, gift, or death taxes, or on unemployment compensation contributions due or benefits overpaid; a claim for funeral or administrative expenses; a claim of this state under s.
+(2) Exceptions to deadlines on claims.
+A claim that is not filed on or before an applicable deadline specified under sub.
+(1) is not barred if the claim is a claim based on tort, a marital property agreement that is subject to the time limitations under s.
+766.58 (13) (b) or (c), Wisconsin income, franchise, sales, withholding, gift, or death taxes, unemployment compensation contributions due or benefits overpaid, funeral or administrative expenses, a claim of this state under s.
 46.27 (7g), 2017 stats., or s.
-49.496, 49.682, or 49.849; or a claim of the United States.
+49.496, 49.682, or 49.849, or a claim of the United States.

-(c) If an action is pending against a decedent at the time of his or her death and the action survives, the plaintiff in that action may serve a notice of substitution of party defendant on the trustee and file proof of service of notice in the court.
-Filing of proof of service on or before the deadline for filing a claim under par. (a) 1. gives the plaintiff the same rights against the trust as the filing of a claim.
-A judgment in any such action constitutes an adjudication for or against the trust.
+(c) If an action is pending against a deceased settlor at the time of the settlor’s death and the action survives, the plaintiff in that action may serve a notice of substitution of party defendant on the trustee and file proof of service of notice in the court.
+Filing of proof of service on or before the deadline for filing a claim under sub.
+(1) gives the plaintiff the same rights against the trust as the filing of a claim.

-(2) Effect of statute of limitations.
-A trustee shall not pay a claim that was barred by a statute of limitations at the time of the decedent’s death.
-A claim not barred by a statute of limitations at the time of the decedent’s death shall not be barred thereafter by a statute of limitations if the claim is filed with the trustee on or before the deadline for filing a claim under sub.
-(1) (a) 1.
+(b) A claim not barred by a statute of limitations at the time of the settlor’s death shall not be barred thereafter by a statute of limitations if the claim is filed on or before the deadline for filing a claim under sub.
+(1).

-(d) This subsection does not extend the time for commencement of a claim beyond the time provided by any statute of limitations applicable to that claim.
+(d) The deadlines established under sub.
+(1) do not extend the time for commencement of a claim beyond the time provided by any statute of limitations applicable to that claim.